SharePoint Server 2013 Application Lifecycle Management

 Self-contained farm environments (virtualized farm development)

 For those solutions that require the deployment of full trust code to run on a SharePoint farm a full (often virtualized) implementation of SharePoint Server 2013 will be required.
-For guidance on how to create an on-premises development environment for SharePoint, see How to: Set up an on-premises development environment for apps for SharePoint.
+For guidance on how to create an on-premises development environment for SharePoint, see Set up an on-premises development environment for SharePoint Add-ins.

 Figure 4 shows the types of applications that can be created using an on-premises virtualized environment.